davekilian/primer/basic/num.md

 ---
 layout: chapter
-title: A Basic Sketch&#58; Numbers
+title: A First Sketch&#58; Numbers
 ---

 So, how are we going to work with numbers in electronic circuitry?